The annual funding call of Kone Foundation will be open from 1 September until 15 September 16:00 Finnish time (EEST).

 Why was I not awarded a grant?

-Kone Foundation does not provide explanations for individual grant decisions.
-The foundation receives a large number of good applications each year and it is unable to provide funding for every good application.
+Last year Kone Foundation received over 6,000 applications.
+Unfortunately, we do not provide justification for individual grant decisions.
+The foundation receives a large number of excellent applications each year and is unable to provide funding for each one.